Evolution of entanglement entropy at SU($N$) deconfined quantum critical points

-{\it Finite-size scaling of EE.---} The universal CFT data of these transitions in the phase diagram of Fig.~\ref{fig:fig1}(b) can be revealed from entanglement measurements~\cite{casiniUniversal2006,casiniEntanglement2007,cardyFinite1988,calabreseEntanglement2004,fradkinEntanglement2006}.
-To this end, we have developed an incremental QMC algorithm~\cite{albaOut2017,jonNoneq2020,zhaoScaling2022,zhaoMeasuring2022,emidioUniversal2022,liaoTeaching2023,panComputing2023,songQuantum2023} for the SU($N$) spin model.
+{\it Finite-size scaling of EE.---} As reviewed earlier, the subleading corrections to the EE in a CFT needs to satisfy nontrivial conditions~\cite{casiniUniversal2006,casiniEntanglement2007,cardyFinite1988,calabreseEntanglement2004,fradkinEntanglement2006}.
+We now turn to the EE measurements of the transitions in the phase diagram of Fig.~\ref{fig:fig1}(b).
+To this end, a non-equilibrium incremental QMC algorithm is developed ~\cite{albaOut2017,jonNoneq2020,zhaoScaling2022,zhaoMeasuring2022} for the SU($N$) spin model.
 Details of the implementation are given in the SM~\cite{suppl}.
-Here we only mention that, to compute the second-order R\'enyi EE for quantum spin systems, there are many previous attempts based on the swap operator and its extensions~\cite{kallin2011anomalies,hastings2010measuring,humeniuk2012quantum,helmes2014entanglement,kulchytskyy2015detecting,isakovTopological2011,laflorencieQuantum2016} and the data quality is always a serious issue when approaching large system sizes for extracting the expected universal scaling coefficients.
-This problem is completely solved by the incremental algorithm~\cite{albaOut2017,jonNoneq2020,zhaoMeasuring2022,zhaoScaling2022,emidioUniversal2022,liaoTeaching2023,panComputing2023,songQuantum2023,Jarzynski1997,zwanzigHigh1954}, which converts the R\'enyi EE into the free energy difference between partition functions on two different manifolds, with the help of Jarzynski equality~\cite{Jarzynski1997} and incremental trick.
-This method makes the precise determination of EE scaling on various 2D quantum spin models possible with exquisite data quality.
-And controlled results with the expected CFT data have been obtained, including the log-coefficient of the EE inside the N\'eel phase of the antiferromagnetic Heisenberg model and at its (2+1)D O(3) quantum critical points, with both short-range and long-range interactions~\cite{jonNoneq2020,zhaoMeasuring2022,zhaoScaling2022,songQuantum2023} and the topological EE inside the $\mathbb{Z}_2$ topologically ordered Kagome quantum spin liquid~\cite{zhaoScaling2022}.
+Here we only mention that to compute the second-order R\'enyi EE $S^{(2)}_A$ for quantum spin systems, there are many previous attempts based on the swap operator and its extensions~\cite{kallin2011anomalies,hastings2010measuring,humeniuk2012quantum,helmes2014entanglement,kulchytskyy2015detecting,isakovTopological2011,laflorencieQuantum2016} and the data quality is always a serious issue when approaching large system sizes for extracting the subleading universal scaling coefficients.
+This problem has been greatly relieved by the incremental algorithm, which converts the R\'enyi EE into the free energy difference between partition functions on two different manifolds, with the help of Jarzynski equality~\cite{Jarzynski1997, albaOut2017, jonNoneq2020} and the incremental trick~\cite{zhaoScaling2022}.
+Controlled EE results, including the log-coefficient of the EE inside the N\'eel phase of the antiferromagnetic Heisenberg model and at its (2+1)D O(3) quantum critical points~\cite{jonNoneq2020,zhaoMeasuring2022,zhaoScaling2022,songQuantum2023,song2024extracting} and the topological EE inside the Kagome $\mathbb{Z}_2$ quantum spin liquid~\cite{zhaoMeasuring2022}, have been obtained.
+We note the latest developments, realizing the EE as an exponential observable~\cite{zhangIntegral2023} and simpler incremental approaches without non-equilibrium process~\cite{liaoControllable2023,liaoTeaching2023,zhouIncremental2024}, have been put forward~\cite{liaoControllable2023,liaoTeaching2023,zhangIntegral2023,zhouIncremental2024}.